 13. Consistent and Relevant Content

 Producing content within your niche can help build authority and get better SEO stats.
-If you like writing, add a blog page on your portfolio website.
+If you like writing, add a blog page to your portfolio website.
 Make video content or podcasts if you prefer talking, then share it on your website.

 Since you already package yourself as a brand, don’t be afraid to publish content consistently.
 Take advantage of a casual tone for more personalized content and include relevant opinions to be perceived as the thought leader in the industry.